 - Emissions of ROG and No_x will result in construction or operation emissions greater than 82lbs/day (Table 3.2); - Emissions of PM10, CO, SO2 and No_x, as a result of construction or operation emissions, will result in ambient pollutant concentrations in excess of the applicable National or State Ambient Air Quality Standard (AAQS).
 Special standards for ozone, CO, and visibility apply in the Lake Tahoe Air Basin portion of the County; or - Emissions of toxic air contaminants cause cancer risk greater than 1 in 1 million (10 in 1 million if best available control technology for toxics is used) or a non-cancer Hazard Index greater than 1.
 In addition, the project must demonstrate compliance with all applicable District, State and U.S. EPA regulations governing toxic and hazardous emissions. - a.
 Air Quality Plan: El Dorado County has adopted the Rules and Regulations of the El Dorado County Air Quality Management District (2000) establishing rules and standards for the reduction of stationary source air pollutants (ROG/VOC, NOx, and O3).
 The EDC/State Clean Air Act Plan has set a schedule for implementing and funding transportation contract measures to limit mobile source emissions.
 The project would not conflict with or obstruct implementation of either plan.
 Any activities associated with future plans for grading and construction would require a Fugitive Dust Mitigation Plan (FDMP) for grading and construction activities.
 Such a plan would address grading measures and operation of equipment to minimize and reduce the level of defined particulate matter exposure and/or emissions to a less than significant level.
-Therefore, the potential impacts of the project would be anticipated to be less than significant. - b-c.
-Air Quality Standards and Cumulative Impacts: Although the proposed project could contribute air pollutants due to construction and possible additional vehicle trips to and from the site, these impacts would be minimal.
+The potential impacts of the project would be less than significant. - b-c.
+Air Quality Standards and Cumulative Impacts: No construction is proposed as part of the project.
+There is the potential for future development on the parcels for construction of residential structures as well as accessory structures.
+Although this would contribute air pollutants due to construction and possible additional vehicle trips to and from the site, these impacts would be minimal.
 Existing regulations implemented at issuance of building and grading permits would ensure that any construction related PM10 dust emissions would be reduced to acceptable levels.
-The El Dorado County AQMD reviewed the project and conditions have been incorporated into the project to reduce any potential impacts to less than significant.
-In addition, full review for consistency with General Plan Policies, impacts would be less than significant. - d.
+The El Dorado County Air Quality Management District (AQMD) reviewed the project but did not provide any conditions therefore standard conditions will be incorporated into the project.
+With full review for consistency with General Plan Policies, any impacts would be less than significant. - d.
 Sensitive Receptors: The CEQA Guidelines (14 CCR 15000) identify sensitive receptors as facilities that house or attract children, the elderly, people with illnesses, or others that are especially sensitive to the effects of air pollutants.
 Hospitals, schools, and convalescent hospitals are examples of sensitive receptors.
-No sources of substantial pollutant concentrations would be emitted by the self-storage project, during construction or following construction.
-The impacts would be less than significant. - e.
-Objectionable Odors: Table 3-1 of the Guide to Air Quality Assessment (AQMD, 2002) does not list the proposed use of the parcels as a use known to create objectionable odors.
-The proposed self-storage project would not generate or produce objectionable odors.
+No sources of substantial pollutant concentrations would be emitted by any future residences during construction or following construction.
+The impact would be less than significant. - e.
+Objectionable Odors: Table 3-1 of the Guide to Air Quality Assessment (AQMD, 2002) does not list the proposed use of the parcels for residential uses as a use known to create objectionable odors.
+The request for a Tentative Parcel Map would not be a source of objectionable odors.
 There would be no impact.